MIT Summer Research Program (MSRP)

 Q: Should I apply if my GPA is under 3.5?

-A: Your application will be less competitive, however if you have strong research experience, you should still apply.
+A: Your application will be less competitive, but if you have strong research experience we hope you will still apply.

 Q: Is the 3.5 GPA requirement for all science courses or for cumulative GPA?

 A: The 3.5 GPA requirement is for all your STEM (science, technology, engineering and math) courses.

 Q: Do you need my transcripts for the fall semester?